 First-of-Its-Kind PETA Video: Workers Tear Live Animals Apart, Throw Them Away in Florida's Stone Crab Industry

-Update (June 16, 2022): PETA has just learned that the Florida Fish and Wildlife Conservation Commission has filed a felony charge of aggravated cruelty to animals and two misdemeanor possession charges against fisher Michael Bossert in response to our complaint and video showing him slamming a shark against the side of a boat and apparently carving out chunks of the animal’s flesh to use as bait.
-Recently, another fisher, Charles Mora, was charged with felony aggravated cruelty to animals for ripping the mantle—which houses the hearts and other organs—off a live octopus.
+Update (March 22, 2023): In October 2022, Michael Bossert pleaded no contest to cruelty-to-animals and possession charges stemming from PETA’s complaint and video showing him slamming a shark against the side of a boat and apparently carving out chunks of the animal’s flesh to use as bait.
+Bossert was hit with 12 months of probation and a fine, in addition to court costs, and required to do community service.
 Sign the petition urging the FWC to end stone crab mutilation.

 In late 2021, an eyewitness documented workers catching crabs off the Florida Keys for sale to Keys Fisheries—the state’s largest seller of stone crab claws—and observed that they tore the crabs’ claws off and threw the mutilated animals back into the water, where many likely died of their injuries or starvation.
 But this excruciatingly painful practice, which would otherwise violate Florida’s cruelty-to-animals law, is not unique to Keys Fisheries—it’s standard in the industry and actually required by the state.

 Keys Fisheries supplies Whole Foods and Winn-Dixie stores in Florida as well as Joe’s Stone Crab restaurant in Miami Beach.

 Workers Tear Off Stone Crab Claws for Profit